Rocket Pro Navigate: Conducting Rapid Research to Uncover AI Use Cases for Mortgage Brokers

 After using Pro Navigate, what do mortgage brokers wish it could do for them?

 Our research questions were longitudinal, following a sequential timeline just as our study would.
-We knew early on we would be assessing their use of the product upfront.
 Our first question was "the before" of wondering what users would do with an LLM designed for them, "the during" where we dig into whether or not they would actually use it, and finally "the after" where they reflect on their experience of what they wished it could do.

 Soon, our meeting discussions went from the team discussing what Pro Navigate would be, to all of the things Pro Navigate needed to do, to the team deciding on a baseline functionality.
 This allowed us as researchers to jump on the opportunity to get real user insights as soon as possible with an MVP and then begin making informed decisions for iterations, rather than blindly building on a product that still needs validation.